agentic-profile/agentic-profile-presence-service/README.md

 ## Quickstart with Local Server

-1. Ensure you have a beta account for testing
+1. Ensure you have an agent for testing

-	$ node test/setup-beta-profile
+	$ node scripts/setup-global-profile

 2. Start the service locally